1200 x 1200 Large scale DIY 3D printer - Sub33D v3.07

 - Frame built from 50mm x 50mm x 2mm box section aluminium

-- Total build cost is close to $2000 AUD
+- Total build cost is close to $2000 AUD, aproximately add another $500 AUD if your not using recycled components.

 - Marlin-RC firmware also included in downloads (Marlin-RC.zip)